In the Ear

 Virto B-Titanium is custom-made to fit perfectly in your ear.
 It’s made from medical-grade titanium which makes it incredibly strong, light and durable.

 Virto B-Titanium features AutoSense OS™.
 It adapts to every sound environment automatically for excellent hearing performance everywhere.
 There is no need to manually adjust the hearing aids.
 The Virto B-Titanium hearing aids with new AutoSense OS are designed with your everyday listening situations in mind, seamlessly adapting to sounds wherever you are.
 AutoSense OS analyses the sounds around you every 0.4 seconds and can identify whether you’re in a noisy restaurant, car, concert hall or at home.
 It draws upon multiple features, blending them to precisely match your sound environment.
-Without having to adjust your hearing aids manually, you can enjoy excellent hearing performance and sound quality… wherever life takes you.
+Without having to adjust your hearing aids manually, you can enjoy the excellent hearing performance and sound quality… wherever life takes you.

 Important note – The Phonak Titanium, because of the design of the shell, has no wireless capabilities.
 There is no option to stream sounds either between the hearing aids or to an external device.
 If you need this functionality then you would instead opt for a standard shell Phonak Virto.

 Do not spend hundreds of pounds without getting a second opinion from us.